Natural Disaster Sales Tax Relief

 Who qualifies for sales tax refunds?

 Only people who receive financial assistance from the Federal Emergency Management Agency (FEMA) for the repair, replacement, or construction of their primary home that was damaged or destroyed in a natural disaster may qualify for a refund.
-In order to receive a refund, that affected person must file a claim with the Department of Revenue.
+To receive a refund, that affected person must file a claim with the Department of Revenue.

 When should claims be filed?